Postgraduate Diploma in Science

 Qualification specific requirements

 Bachelor of Science or other bachelor's degree and approved undergraduate science courses.
-The precise prerequisites vary for each subject, but are normally good grades in 300-level courses.
+The precise prerequisites vary for each subject, but are normally at least a B- average grade in 300-level courses.

 For full entry requirements see the Regulations for the Postgraduate Diploma in Science or use the admission requirements checker.

 Qualification structure and duration

 The PGDipSc is made up of four full-year courses or eight single-semester courses selected from a range of options.
 See the Schedule for the Postgraduate Diploma in Science for available course listings for each subject.

 Normally the diploma must be completed in one year of full-time study, unless approval is granted for part-time enrolment from the Academic Dean of Science.
 Students can begin their studies in February or for some subjects, in July – please contact the relevant department for clarification.